winstondo/RoV_ThrusterControlSystem/README.md

 ### Raspberry PI:
 Enable I2C, Remote GPIO in the settings.

+Software uses pigpio libary for more accurate pulse width modulation (PWM) to control the ESC and brushless motors.
 Ensure the pigpio library is installed:
 ```
 sudo apt-get install pigpio python-pigpio python3-pigpio